axiosvisuals/batch-datawrapper-generator/README.md

 ##### downloadSheet.R

-Prompts for a [Google Sheet template](https://drive.google.com/drive/u/0/folders/15AInhBKCbwznQ-sEUZpu_3tqwVYElaZk) url or ID, downloads the data from each tab, merges it into a single table and saves it to `data/data.csv`.
+Prompts for an Axios [Google Sheet template](https://drive.google.com/drive/u/0/folders/15AInhBKCbwznQ-sEUZpu_3tqwVYElaZk) url or ID, downloads the data from each tab, merges it into a single table and saves it to `data/data.csv`.

 ***